Aauustiin/StackBreaker/README.md

 Below are some example StackBreaker calls made inside the provided vagrant machine to illustrate how to use the provided flags:
 - `python3 StackBreaker.py --program=<PATH> --padding=True`
     - Runs StackBreaker with just the padding finder on the target binary.
-- `python3 StackBreaker.py --program<PATH> --padding=True --end-to-end=True --command="\bin\sh"`
+- `python3 StackBreaker.py --program<PATH> --padding=True --end-to-end=True --command="/bin/sh"`
-    - Runs the execve exploit generator with the "\bin\sh" command, and runs the exploit on the target binary.
+    - Runs the execve exploit generator with the "/bin/sh" command, and runs the exploit on the target binary.
 - `python3 StackBreaker.py --program<PATH> --padding=True --end-to-end=True --assembly=True --input=<PATH>`
     - Runs the assembly to ROP chain generator with provided input, and runs the exploit on the target binary.
 - `python3 StackBreaker.py --program<PATH> --padding=True --test=True --api-key=<KEY>`